 We are a small, family-owned farm located in Wellington County, near Guelph, ON.
 We produce pastured, growth hormone-free beef, pork and roasting chickens, as well as eggs from free range hens.
 All our animals are raised the old-fashioned way, with access to the outdoors and natural environments.
 We aim for excellence in the quality of all our products and in the care of our land.
 As such, we do not use any pesticides or chemical fertilizers on our land and our primary goal is to provide a provide an environment for our animals that respects their character and natural habits - as such, our cattle are allowed to graze for as much of the year as possible, our pigs have access to vegetated outdoor runs that they can root through, our laying hens are free to roam where they please and our meat birds are on pasture and moved every day to provide them with fresh forage and bugs.
 The feeds we purchase in for our animals are made from non-genetically modified, but conventionally-grown crops (i.e. not organic).

-The farm is owned and operated by Nick Dalton and Vera Top.
+The farm is owned and operated by business partners Nick Dalton and Vera Top.
 For information on the quality of our products and satisfaction ratings, check out our customer feedback page (we're proud to say that none of the feedback was solicited by us!).
 On the so-called "side", Nick runs an energy efficient home building and renovation business (Braden Homes Ltd.) and Vera operates a certified organic seedling business (Trout Lily Greenhouses).

 Please continue reading below for more information about our production practices....